STXRSHIVA/Python_projects/Arithmetic Calculator/readme.md

 ## Overview

 This is a simple command-line calculator implemented in Python.
 It allows users to perform basic arithmetic operations: addition, subtraction, multiplication, and division.
-The results are rounded to three decimal places for better readability.
+The results are rounded to three decimal places using the `round()` function for better readability.

 ## Features